Michatec/Greek-IPTV/README.md

-# Greek-Radio
+# Greek-IPTV

-A m3u8 file with Many Greek Radio Stations.
+Two m3u one with Greek Radios and one with Greek TV.

+Greek TV m3u recommend to use with VPN.